openshift/cluster-node-tuning-operator/README.md

     profile: openshift-node
 ```

-The CR above is translated for the containerized Tuned daemon into
+The CR above is translated for the containerized TuneD daemon into
 its recommend.conf file based on the profile priorities.
 The profile
 with the highest priority (10) is openshift-control-plane-es and,
 therefore, it is considered first.
-The containerized Tuned daemon
+The containerized TuneD daemon
 running on a given node looks to see if there is a pod running on the
 same node with the tuned.openshift.io/elasticsearch label set.
 If not,
 the entire `<match>` section evaluates as _false_.
 If there is such a